Disease/Disorder

 Physical examination

-Clinical functional assessment: mobility, self-care, cognition/behavior/ affective state
+Clinical functional assessment: mobility, self-care, cognition/behavior/affective state

 Children may demonstrate an inability to run, climb stairs, and keep up with peers.
 They may also require frequent rest breaks or naps due to fatigability throughout the day.
 Difficulty getting through the school day without a rest period is a common occurrence.
 There should be no abnormalities in mental state, cognition, or behavior as a direct result of MG.
+In fact, the presence of intellectual disability is more supportive against a myasthenic syndrome.4

 Laboratory studies